crep4ever/matrix-viewer/readme.md

 # Description
-This is a Qt4/C++ client to visualize and edit matrix data from OpenCV serialization
+This is a graphical frontend in Qt4/C++ to OpenCV matrices format

 # Screenshot
 ![MatrixViewer](http://www.patacrep.com/data/images/matrix-viewer.png)